 T

-his research presents a new classification model that classify the objects after running a mapping procedure that replaces a given data space into categorical space based on ensemble clustering (EC).
+his research presents a new classification model which classifies objects after running a mapping procedure that replaces a given data space with categorical space based on ensemble clustering (EC).

-The main assumption in this research is that points that belonging to the same cluster are more similar to other points from other clusters even though their Euclidean distance is closer.
-This is because the clustering algorithms consider not only the geometric space but also other statistical parameters.
+The main assumption in this research is that points belonging to the same cluster are more similar to other points from other clusters even though their Euclidean distance is closer.
+This is because the clustering algorithms take into account both the geometric space as well as other statistical parameters.

-In this research we propose a transformation procedure that transforms the original data space to other categorical feature space based on clustering algorithms.
+In this research we propose a procedure that transforms the original data space to another categorical feature space based on clustering algorithms.
 We call the new space EC space.

-In general , the EC algorithm run multiple clustering algorithms several times with different parameter values.
-Each data point will be presented by the labels of the clusters it was belonging in each iteration yielding a categorical space.
-As a result, two different point may be presented identically if they were in the same clusters in each iteration, all the points that falls in the same cluster in the different clustering runs will define an identical group and will be presented by a representor.
-Our algorithm classifies only the representors and all the group member will have the same class label.
+In general , the EC algorithm runs multiple clustering algorithms several times with different parameter values.
+Each data point is represented by the labels of the clusters it belongs to in each iteration yielding a categorical space.
+As a result, two different points may be represented identically if they were in the same clusters in each iteration.
+All the points that fall in the same cluster in the different clustering runs define an identical group and will be presented by a representor.
+Our algorithm classifies only the representors, and all the group members will have the same class label.

 In our experiments we use the k-means clustering algorithm with different k values.
-We can see that not only the amount of the data points (size) was decreased but also the number of the features also is decreased.
-This reduction is different than the traditional feature reduction, that eliminate some of the unneeded features, in the proposes method we represent the data simply differently by the clustering results.
+We can see that not only the number of the data points (size) decreased, but also the number of features.
+This reduction is different than traditional feature reduction that eliminates some of the unneeded features.
+In the proposed new method we represent the data differently by clustering results.

 Combination clustering is a more challenging task than the combination of supervised classifications.
 Topchy et al [1] and Strehl et al [2] addressed this issue by formulating consensus functions that avoid an explicit solution to the correspondence problem.
 Recent studies have demonstrated that consensus clustering can be found using graph-based, statistical or information-theoretic methods without explicitly solving the label correspondence problem as mentioned in [3].
 Other empirical consensus functions were also considered in [4][5][6].

-A clustering based learning method was proposed in[7].
+A clustering-based learning method was proposed in[7].
 In this study, several clustering algorithms are run to generate several (unsupervised) models.
-The learner then utilizes the labeled data to guess labels for entire clusters (under the assumption that all points in the same cluster have the same label).
+The learner then utilizes the labeled data to guess labels for entire clusters (assuming that all points in the same cluster have the same label).
 In this way, the algorithm forms a number of hypotheses.
 The one that minimizes the PAC-Bayesian bound is chosen and used as the classifier.
 The authors assume that at least one of the clustering runs will produce a good classifier and that their algorithm will find it.

 Ensemble clustering algorithms were applied also for semi-supervised classification[8][9] are based on the hypothesis is more accurately for noisy data to reflect the actual similarity between different objects.
-They propose a co-association matrix (CM) based on the outputs of different clustering algorithms runs and use it as a similarity matrix in the regularization framework.
+They propose a Co-association Matrix (CM) based on the outputs of different clustering algorithms and use this as a similarity matrix in the regularization framework.

-Berikon et. al. [10] use the same idea in semi-supervised regression method.
+Berikon et al[10] use the same idea in the semi-supervised regression method.
 They combine graph Laplacian regularization and cluster ensemble methodologies.
 To accelerate the calculation, they apply the low-rank decomposition of the CM.

-Our method is differing from all those works.
-We assume only that the groups, which were built by the identical points in the categorical space, are quite pure.
-Moreover, we do not integrate the clustering matrix with any classification algorithms, instead we classify the objects based on the groups classified members.
+Our method is different.
+We only assume that the groups, which were built by the identical points in the categorical space, are quite pure.
+Moreover, we do not integrate the clustering matrix with any classification algorithms; instead we classify the objects based on the groups’ classified members.